bi-labor/es-mssql/docs/GitHub-usage.md

 Go to www.github.com and after login you will see the list of your repositories on the left.

-#### You gen an email with "run failed" / the pull request contains "checks have failed"
+#### You got an email with "run failed" / the pull request contains "checks have failed"

 After each commit you push, a minimal set of tests are executed for verification.
 This email tells you that these checks have failed.You must fix these.
 In the email you will find a link "View results".
 In the pull request, there is a "Details" link.
 You can check the logs of the execution here and look for red X-es marking the errors.